librecores/librecores-web/site/sitecontent/designcontest.md

 * Contrbutions to the EDA ecosystem (synthesis, packaging software, libraries that could be used for HW design).

-The work must be created *within the last 12 months* and published under an established Open Source license.
+The work must be created after ORCONF 2015, that is after October 2015 and published under an established Open Source license.
 You may submit work that you created for other purposes, such as an implementation you did as part of your bachelor or master thesis or a student project.

 ## Evaluation Criteria